nidhi-ks/Flink-demo-for-Financial-Services/FlinkSQL.md

   `userid` VARCHAR(2147483647) NOT NULL COMMENT 'The simulated user who executed the trade' );
 ```
+Creates a table trades_topic

 ```sql
 INSERT INTO trades_topic
 SELECT *
 FROM trade_data;
 ```
+Inserts data into trades_topic table from trade_data table

 ## Filtering in Flink: Price and Quantity Greater Than 0